What is CNG?

 The Cleanest Alternative Fuel Available Today

 Compressed Natural Gas (CNG) is a derivative of natural gas - the same natural gas used to heat homes, cook food and dry clothes.
 The difference is the compression.
-CNG is compressed so large volumes can be stored in small spaces, such as a vehicle's fuel tank, refuse trucks, ice resurfacers or forklifts.
+CNG is compressed so large volumes can be storedon board vehicles such as refuse trucks and transit buses.

 Emissions: It Matters